tomeichlersmith/ldmx-dimuon/production/README.md

     the ldmx-det-v14-8gev detector but with the additional calibration target inserted upstream of everything else
   - Biasing objects upstream of the target requires a patch to the underlying Geant4 biasing framework which is available with version 4.2.1 of the ldmx/dev image or sha-39fc257 of the ldmx/pro image.
+  - Naively trying to jump up to v4.1.1 from this commit (which is 8 commits after v3.3.5) makes the simulation not work anymore.
+I'm probably mis-configuring, but instead of spending time figuring that out, I'm just generating on this commit.

 ## Notes